CruzFM/CruzFM/README.md

 ## More about me

-👩‍💻 While working at Boehringer Ingelheim, I'm always working on my skills, in order to be the best professional I can be, so I can help my company and coworkers with all my best.
+👩‍💻 While working at Boehringer Ingelheim, I continuously strive to improve my skills to become the best professional I can be.
+By doing so, I aim to contribute my utmost to the success of my company and support my coworkers.

 🧠 I'm currently learning Java in order to become a Fullstack developer.